MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/second-quantization.md

 has no electrons and is known as the 'vacuum state'.

-A beautiful side-effect of second quantization is that we no longer have to explicitly keep track of the anti-symmetry of the quantum state.
+A beautiful side-effect of second quantization is that you no longer have to explicitly keep track of the anti-symmetry of the quantum state.
-This is because, as we will see, the anti-symmetry of the state represents itself instead through the anti-commutation rules of the operators that create and destroy electronic occupations of a spin orbital.
+This is because the anti-symmetry of the state represents itself through the anti-commutation rules of the operators that create and destroy electronic occupations of a spin orbital.

 ## Fermionic operators